PopcornComputer/CHIP_Pro-Docs/source/includes/_overview.md

 # Overview

 Designed to make great products, the NTC Crumb computer is powerful, simple to program, open source, and easy-to-manufacture in quantities from 1 to 1 million.
 Smaller than a couple quarters, Crumb is ready for your big ideas with built-in storage, memory, WiFi networking, Bluetooth LE, audio input, USB, power management, battery charging, and all the best i/o, including UART, PWM, I2C, and I2S.
-Open source hardware gives you the confidence that you need to build with it.
+Open source hardware gives you the confidence that you need to build.

 ######CPU